 Returning to the work samples in the folder, choose 2-3 from each subject, and add to the cumulative binder behind the tab that corresponds to the student’s grade.
 You’ll have 12-18 samples from each year, which should provide a simple overview of educational progress.
 If you prefer to keep the record digitally, just scan the chosen samples and save to a file in the Google Drive or Dropbox.
 If you want to create a really interesting souvenir of your student’s work, bind it into a paperback or hardbound book.
 If nothing else, it will amuse your grandchildren when they reach school age.

 - 12-Year Planner

 - High School Student Record

-- Lifetime Reading List: 100 Books to Remember
+- Personal Reading Log: 100 Books to Remember

 - Example binder and pocket folders links point to Amazon, and are affiliate links (see footer for complete information on these).

 (This used to be called the Lifetime Reading List.)